The SALSA MLPA

 gene include point mutations, small deletions/insertions and deletions of one or more complete exons.

-The SALSA MLPA Probemix P031-B3 FANCA mix 1 contains 31 MLPA probes with amplification products between 137 and 409 nt.
+The SALSA MLPA Probemix P031-B4 FANCA mix 1 contains 31 MLPA probes with amplification products between 137 and 409 nucleotides (nt).
 This includes 22 probes for the FANCA

-These Probemixes contains nine quality control fragments generating amplification products between 64 and 121 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at (www.mlpa.com
+These probemixes contain nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com